H2Shami/opencode-helicone-session/README.md

 # opencode-helicone-session

-An OpenCode plugin that automatically injects Helicone session tracking headers into your LLM requests.
-Groups all requests from the same OpenCode session together in Helicone's dashboard.
+An OpenCode plugin that automatically injects Helicone session headers into your LLM requests.
+This groups all requests from the same OpenCode session together in Helicone's dashboard.

 ## Installation